BaddyMAK/Linear-regression-with-ML/README.md

-# Linear regression of the UPDR score for the Parkinson’s patients using :
+# Linear regression of the UPDR score for the Parkinson’s patients using:
 ## MSE, Gradient Descent (GD) and Steepest Descent (SD)
 ## 1- Parkinson disease:
 Parkinson's disease affects the muscles of patients so they become unable to control them and they start suffering difficulties during walking or starting any kind of movement.
 Major part of those patients cannot speak correctly because they cannot control the vocal chords.